Nematode: History

 In 1910, Grobben proposed the phylum Aschelminthes, and the nematodes were included as class Nematoda alongside the classes Rotifera, Gastrotricha, Kinorhyncha, Priapulida, and Nematomorpha.In 1919, Nathan Cobb proposed that nematodes should be recognized alone as a phylum.
 He argued they should be called "nema" in English rather than "nematodes" and defined the taxon Nemates (later emended as Nemata, Latin plural of nema), listing Nematoidea sensu restricto as a synonym.
 In 1932, Potts elevated the class Nematoda to the level of phylum, leaving the name the same.
 Although Potts' and Cobb's classifications are equivalent, both names are used, and Nematode became a popular term in zoological science.
+However, some authors continued to accept phylum Aschelminthes in the second half of the 20th century.

 Phylogeny

-The phylogenetic relationships of the nematodes and their close relatives among the protostomes are unresolved.
-Traditionally, they were held to be a lineage of their own, but in the 1990s, they were proposed to form the group Ecdysozoa together with moulting animals, such as arthropods.
+The phylogenetic relationships of the nematodes and their close relatives among the protostomes are still discussed.
+Initially, some morphology-based phylogenetic classifications accepted Aschelmithes/Nemathelminthes as a legitimate group.
+In the 1990s, nematodes were proposed to form the group Ecdysozoa together with moulting animals, such as arthropods.
 The identity of the closest living relatives of the Nematoda has always been considered to be well resolved.
 Morphological and molecular phylogenetics agree with placing the roundworms as a sister taxon to the parasitic Nematomorpha; together, they make up the Nematoida.
-Along with the Scalidophora (formerly Cephalorhyncha), the Nematoida form the clade Cycloneuralia, but much disagreement occurs both between and among the available morphological and molecular data.
+Along with the Scalidophora (formerly Cephalorhyncha), the Nematoida might form the clade Cycloneuralia, but much disagreement occurs both between and among the available morphological and molecular data.
 The Cycloneuralia or the Introverta—depending on the validity of the former—are often ranked as a superphylum.
+Recent molecular analyses have placed Nematoida closer to Panarthropoda than to Scalidophora, forming clade Cryptovermes with the former.
+However, a few studies have supported alternative hypotheses, grouping nematodes with Tardigrada or with Loricifera.
+Advancements in molecular phylogeny have also clarified the internal branchings of Nematoda.